Shalendra Lal

 Shalendra Lal (born 3 July 1983) is a former Fijian footballer who played as a left-back.
 He is the current head coach of the Fiji national under-17 football team.

 Club career

 He started his football career with DAV College and spent 13 years with Ba FC.
 In January 2015, he was appointed coach of Ba.
 In January 2021 he was appointed coach of Nadi F.C.
 He resigned from the position in November 2021.

 Managerial career

-In 2014, he served as assistant coach of the Fiji national under-20 football team and was then appointed as under-17 head coach.
+In 2014, he served as assistant coach of the Fiji national under-20 football team and was then appointed as the under-17 head coach.